 Some businesses find unique ways to ensure they can make an employee leave their organisation.
 This isn’t a legal approach and it can lead to serious consequences.

-Let’s face it, your end of year financials will look a lot better if you don’t have to pay constructive dismissal compensation.
+Let’s face it, your end of year financials will look a lot better if you don’t have to pay compensation.

 What constitutes constructive dismissal?

-Common situations that lead to a claim for constructive dismissal include:
+Common situations that lead to a constructive dismissal claim include: